 Serial Port Debugger is a professional utility that provides users with the ability to start monitoring any serial port available in a system.
 It helps track down communication problems and resolve them immediately.

 To adequately perform serial port debugging it is advisable to have a great tool to assist you.
-Serial Port Debugger is a software application that helps you identify and diagnose serial communication errors.
+RS232 Monitor is a software application that helps you identify and diagnose serial communication errors.
 With this RS232 debugging software you can easily track down the problem and get it fixed.

 For serial communication to operate successfully, both ends of the conversation need to employ identical software settings.
 An example is where both the controlling and controlled device have the same parity setting or use the same BaudRate.
 Failure to set these correctly will disable the serial transmission.